 implant products, they are still widely promoted as safe to consumers.

-nothing.
-The only thing that matters is that, through no fault of your
+The only thing that matters is that, through no fault of your own, you

 In addition to ALCL, there are also possible links between defective breast